NehrDani/Modal/README.md

 * npm run uglify - minifies the source file for production use.

 ### About
 *Another Modal.
-I know what you think...
+I know what you think...*
-But there are not that many Modal plugins out there in vanilla javascript.
+*But there are not that many Modal plugins out there in vanilla javascript.*
-To be honest, I think you need no plugin at all for modal dialogs, but it helps ;-)*
+*To be honest, I think you need no plugin at all for modal dialogs, but it helps ;-)*
+*This is* __not__ *meant to be an all in one solution.
+This is from a developer for developers.*

 **Feel free to try, fork and share.
 I appreciate every feedback.**